Calm1403/School-Notes/README.md

 Command Format:

-When writing commands, I always introduce the command at a high level with a brief description then indent the command below that text describing the command to  which the command relates, like so:
+When exemplifying commands, I always introduce the command at a high level with a brief description then indent the command below that text describing the command to  which the command relates, like so: